weaveworks/weave/site/features.md

 alternative to any other security technologies you have running alongside Weave.

-Weave Net implements encryption and security using the Go version of [Daniel J. Bernstein's NaCl library](http://nacl.cr.yp.to/index.html).
+Weave Net implements encryption and security using the Go version of [Daniel J.  Bernstein's NaCl library](http://nacl.cr.yp.to/index.html), and, additionally in the case of encrypted fast datapath using [the cryptography framework of the Linux kernel](https://en.wikipedia.org/wiki/Crypto_API_(Linux)).

 For information on how to secure your Docker network connections, see [Securing Connections Across Untrusted Networks](/site/using-weave/security-untrusted-networks.md) and for a more technical discussion on how Weave implements encryption see, [Weave Encryption](/site/how-it-works/encryption.md) and [How Weave Implements Encryption](/site/how-it-works/encryption-implementation.md).